jedi-academy/learn-4711/data/labs/lab09.md

-The purpose of this lab is to take a working webapp, the Todo List Manager, and split it into two parts which talk to each other using RESTful distributed system techniques.
+The purpose of this lab is to take a working webapp, the Todo List Manager, and split it into two parts which talk to each other using RESTful distributed system conventions.

 We will continue to use gitflow workflow.
 That means proper branching (master/develop), completing new work in feature branches, and good commit comments.

 ##Lab Teams

-I have setup a new set of "Lab09/10" teams of two for this, to give you an opportunity to switch partners if you like.
+I have setup a new set of "Lab09" teams of two for this, to give you an opportunity to switch partners if you like.
 You may partner with the same person as the earlier labs, if you like, but don't have to.

 If your set has an odd number of members who show up to lab, I can override-add you to a team.
 Alternately, you are welcome to have a team of one.

-This lab really suits a team of two, each wotking on either the client or the server.
+This lab really suits a team of two, each wotking on either the frontend or the backend.
-If your team has theree members, then one of them will have to contribute to both the client and the server, to spread the work out fairly.
+If your team has three members, then one of them will have to contribute to both the client and the server, to spread the work out fairly.

 ##Lab Submission

 This lab will result in **two** github repositories for your team, one for each "side" of the distributed webapp.
-Do not reuse earlier repositories, but feel free to use an existing github organization if your team makeup hasn't changed.
+Do not reuse earlier repositories, but feel free to use an existing github organization if appropriate.

 Submit a readme *text* file, or a submission comment, to the lab dropbox.
 It should contain a link to each of the team repositories for the lab,